-«Together or separately, through the American community or with our Parisian friends, we have taken full advantage of the city’s euphoric energy, fun and creativity.
-Unfortunately, while our careers were going very well, I had the impression Alan was gradually hiding his American background particularly with how America is currently perceived abroad.
-He was trying to become another character, some kind of Parisian self-caricature of himself.
-I found this ridiculous and quite unattractive», laments Martha. « And for my part », adds Alan, « I have seen my wife behave like a shy, clumsy and provincial California girl, unwilling to merge into this exciting city which has some much to offer ».
-Our two former lovebirds are no longer in sync.
-They even think about divorce.
-Martha would go back to her native Oakland and Alan would stay in their apartment in Paris « because the USA is no longer for me! »
+«Together and individually, through the American community or with our Parisian friends, we’ve taken full advantage of the city’s euphoric energy, fun and creativity.
+Unfortunately, though our careers were going very well, I had the impression Alan was gradually hiding his American background, because of how America is perceived from abroad.
+He was trying to be someone else, some kind of a Parisian caricature of himself.
+I found this both ridiculous and unattractive», laments Martha. «For my part, I saw my wife behave like a shy, clumsy, provincial California girl, unwilling to blend in with this exciting city», adds Alan.
+The former lovebirds were no longer in sync with each other.
+They were even contemplating a divorce, where Martha would go back to her native Oakland and Alan would stay in Paris.

-Sitting at a table at Chez Mimi, their favorite neighborhood restaurant, they have decided to talk to each other as sincerely as possible, hoping to get out of this painful situation and enjoy life together again.
-Knowing that they don’t live abroad the same way, they take turns explaining what fascinates or bothers them in the City of Light.
-Alan starts first.
-What pleases him the most here is that French people are not always talking about money but know how to appreciate life, good food, good wine, and real friendships, «I also love their manners, here when I open the door to a woman, she smiles at me and says thank you.
-In America, I get the rolling eyes, guilty of being chivalrous, therefore misogynous».
-His positive feelings toward France are so strong that they have become addictive, « here, I am found to be elegant, educated, intellectual and above all, not to be looked at with contempt and disgust when my accent says I am from Trump country!» Martha shrugs her shoulders.
-Contrary to what her husband thinks, she feels happy and comfortable living in Paris and could see herself living there for several years.
-What deeply annoys her is her husband ultra-negative attitude toward his native country, «Alan, sometimes I wonder why you’re are so ashamed of your origins, and for God’s sake, why do you like so much to be called Alain ! it sounds so immature to me ».
-What Martha just said makes Alan think, at last. « Darling, you have always been my elegant, intellectual and well mannered Alan, but as soon as you landed in Paris, its as if the opinion of those who do not know you at all is more important than mine or those who love you on the other side of the Atlantic Ocean ».
+Sitting at a table in Chez Mimi, their favorite neighborhood restaurant, they decided to talk to each other as openly and sincerely as possible, in the hopes of getting out of their painful situation and enjoying life together again.
+They took turns to explain what fascinated or bothered them in the City of Light.
+Alan went first.
+What he likes the most here is that French don’t talk about money all the time, they know how to appreciate life, good food, good wine, and real friendships, «I also love their manners.
+When I open the door for a woman here, she smiles at me and says thank you.
+In America, eyes roll, and I feel guilty for being chivalrous and therefore misogynous».
+His positive attitude to France was addictive, «Here people find me elegant, educated, intellectual and they don’t look at me with contempt and disgust when my accent tells them I’m from Trump country!» Martha shrugged.
+Contrary to what her husband thought, she felt happy and comfortable living in Paris and could see herself staying here for many years.
+What annoyed her was her husband’s ultra-negative attitude toward his native country, «Alan, sometimes I wonder why you’re are so ashamed of your origins, and why do you like being called ‘Alain’ so much?
+It seems so immature to me.
+You’ve always been my elegant, intellectual and well mannered ‘Alan’, but as soon as you landed in Paris, it seemed the opinion of those who didn’t know you at all was more important than mine».

-Being an American in France (or elsewhere) is for us, expatriates or immigrants, much more fun and stimulating than being an American in America.
-While this natural enthusiasm is most often the bearer of good promises, it can sometimes be a hindrance and hurdle to the professional, intellectual or emotional growth that one has come to seek in a foreign country.
-Alan might feel French but he is not, and it is ok.
-That is what he has understood while having dinner with his wife at Chez Mimi, «I am overdoing it.
-Since there is a long and precious history between our two countries, I do not need to act like a born and bred Parisian to be welcomed and loved by them ».
+Being an American in France is much more fun and stimulating than being an American in America.
+However, this natural enthusiasm can sometimes be a hindrance to professional, intellectual or emotional growth in a foreign country.
+Alan may have felt French, but he wasn’t.
+The discussion at Chez Mimi made him realise this, «I was overdoing it.
+Since there is a long and precious history between our two countries, I don’t have to act like a born and bred Parisian to be welcomed and loved here».

-What separated this couple became its cement.
-Alan, who stopped calling himself Alain, shared with the woman he always loved his discoveries and his new convictions, «I do not want to lose you living in the beautiful City of Light, at the contrary I want to charm you again, I want to be your Gene Kelly, your American in Paris, forever and ever ! »
+Fortunately, what once separated this couple has since become the cement that binds them together.
+Alan stopped calling himself Alain, and started sharing his discoveries with the woman he loves. «I don’t want to lose you through living in the beautiful City of Light.
+I want to charm you again.
+I want to be your Gene Kelly, your American in Paris, forever and ever ! »